Members of UK Parliament Urge PM Modi to Protect Endangered Asian Elephants - ExBulletin

 Megaherbivores have lost 80% of their habitats to human encroachment, resulting in the death of elephants on Indian railways and highways.

-A total of 45 elephants were killed on the country’s railways from 2019 to 2021, according to Ministry of Railways data from 2022.
+A total of 45 elephants were killed on the country’s railways from 2019 to 2021, according to 2022 data from the Ministry of Railways.

 Asian elephants are an endangered species, according to the International Union for Conservation of Nature.
 There are only 40,000 Asian elephants left on the entire planet, 27,000 in India, their last stronghold.